 We remain driven by our values, encapsulated in the Scope Approach.
 These values are integrated into the fabric of everything we do.
 Simply and clearly articulated, they are See The Person, Do It Together, Do It Right, and Do It Better.

-Our organisation was established in 1948 by a group of families desperate for support for their children with cerebral palsy.
+Scope was founded over 70 years ago in 1948, by families who wanted better support for their children with cerebral palsy.

-To reflect this expansion, the organisation changed its name to Scope.
-We chose ‘Scope’ as it upheld the core belief of our founding families — with the right support every person has scope to achieve their goals in life.
+By 2001, the organisation was officially named Scope, reflecting the core belief of our founding families — with the right support every person has scope to achieve their goals in life.

 At Scope, we see the person not the disability.